lecrabe/kaza/README.md

 ## Prepare BFAST data for the KAVANGO ZAMBEZI

-Repository set to run under https://sepal.io
+Repository set to run in R under https://sepal.io

 The scripts produce a regular tiling system over the area of interest